Unity-Technologies/com.unity.probuilder/README.md

 ### Setup

-First create a new Unity project in a directory adjacent the **probuilder2** directory and name it **upm-package-probuilder-project**.\*
+Check out the [com.unity.probuilder](https://gitlab.internal.unity3d.com/upm-packages/world-building/com.unity.probuilder) repository to a directory adjacent to the **probuilder2** repository.

+If you do not need to publish builds to Package Manager you can simply create an empty folder named **com.unity.probuilder** in the same directory as the **probuilder2** repository.

-\*See below for an example folder structure.
+*See below for an example folder structure.*

-Next, create the folder `UnityPackageManager` (if it doesn't already exist) and clone the [upm-package-probuilder](https://github.com/procore3d/upm-package-probuilder) repository to a folder named `com.unity.probuilder`.

 ```
-cd upm-package-probuilder-project
-mkdir UnityPackageManager
-cd UnityPackageManager
+# check out package manager repository
-git clone https://github.com/procore3d/upm-package-probuilder.git com.unity.probuilder
+git clone git@gitlab.internal.unity3d.com:upm-packages/world-building/com.unity.probuilder.git com.unity.probuilder
 ```

 At this point your directory structure should something like this: